As Pelosi begins Asia tour, China warns against visiting Taiwan | Politics

 "PM Lee highlighted the importance of stable US-China relations for regional peace and security," it said.
 Beijing considers Taiwan to be part of its territory and has never renounced using force to bring the island under its control.
 Taiwan rejects China's sovereignty claims and says only its people can decide the island's future.

-Last Wednesday, Biden told reporters he thought the U.S. military believed a Pelosi visit to Taiwan was "not a good idea right now".
+Last Wednesday, Biden told reporters he thought the U.S. military believed a Pelosi visit to Taiwan was "not a good idea right now."
+On Monday CNN, citing an unnamed Taiwan official and an unnamed U.S. official, said Pelosi was expected to land in Taiwan in the coming days and stay overnight, although the stop remained off her public schedule.
+Reuters could not immediately confirm the report.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)